gvwilson/fiction/voyage/index.md

 tent to discuss the previous night's battle.

-Coronel Szarkos's granddaughter Martta transcribed her father's account of what happened next<span class="sidenote">Here as elsewhere, I use the Ebrentennen translations of the Szarkosy's dynastic chronicle, rather than those officially incorporated into the Barsadov dynasty's records.
+Coronel Szarkos's granddaughter Martta transcribed her father's account of what happened next<span class="note">Here as elsewhere, I use the Ebrentennen translations of the Szarkosy's dynastic chronicle, rather than those officially incorporated into the Barsadov dynasty's records.
 Despite regular protestations to the contrary, the evidence of political bias in the latter is overwhelming.</span>: